-And when you eat enough of those amino acids, you might just add a spark to your metabolism, according to Michelle Hyman, RD, CDN, a dietitian at Simple Solutions Weight Loss.
-For reference, you should get 1 to 1.6 grams of protein per kilogram of body weight each day, per a March 2016 study in the journal Food & Function.
-So a 150-pound person should get between 68 and 109 grams of protein daily depending on his or her activity level.
+And when you eat enough of those amino acids, you might just add a spark to your metabolism, according to Michelle Hyman, RD, CDN.
+You should get 1 to 1.6 grams of protein per kilogram of body weight each day, per a March 2016 study in Food & Function.
+So a 150-pound person should get between 68 and 109 grams of protein daily depending on their activity level.

-"Eating protein as part of a balanced diet — one that incorporates both complex carbohydrates and unsaturated fats — is the best way to support a working metabolism," says Rachel Fine, RD and owner of the nutrition counseling firm To The Pointe Nutrition.
-"All three macronutrients — protein, fat and carbohydrates — should be considered as key players towards an optimal working metabolism.
+"Eating protein as part of a balanced diet — one that incorporates both complex carbs and unsaturated fats — is the best way to support a working metabolism," says Rachel Fine, RD of To The Pointe Nutrition.
+"All three macronutrients (protein, fats and carbs) should be considered as key players towards an optimal working metabolism.
 Each includes essential nutrients that play roles in energy production, such as B vitamins, which are found in whole grains."

-So make the most of every gram without breaking the bank with these high-protein, low-price picks.
+So make the most of every gram without breaking the bank with these high-protein, low-price foods.

-Available canned (for speed) or dried (for affordability), beans, peas and lentils are incredibly cost-effective and are unique because they're technically a protein and a carbohydrate, Hyman says.
+Available canned (for convenience) or dried (for affordability), beans, peas and lentils are incredibly cost-effective and are unique because they're technically a protein and a carbohydrate, Hyman says.

-Hungry — like, really hungry?
-The one-two punch of protein and fiber make lentils a satisfying dinner addition.
-They also add resistant starch to your menu, which may help with weight loss thanks to its filling properties, she says.
+The one-two punch of protein and fiber makes lentils a satisfying dinner addition.
+They also add resistant starch to your menu, which may help with weight loss thanks to its filling properties, Hyman says.

 2. Low-Fat Cottage Cheese

-Pegged as one of the best bedtime snacks for metabolism in a November 2019 British Journal of Nutrition study, this mild-flavored dairy product can pack in 10 to 16 grams of protein per half-cup serving, depending on the brand.
+Pegged as one of the best bedtime snacks for metabolism in a November 2019 British Journal of Nutrition study, this mild-flavored dairy product can pack in 10 to 16 grams of protein per 1/2-cup serving, depending on the brand and milkfat content.

 Try it solo as a snack, blend into pancake batter, layer in lasagnas or spread onto whole-grain crackers and top with tomatoes.
-One thing to keep in mind: Since cottage cheese can be a higher-sodium ingredient, "I don't recommend this for those with uncontrolled hypertension," Hyman says.
+One thing to keep in mind: Because cottage cheese can be high in sodium, "I don't recommend this for those with uncontrolled hypertension," Hyman says.